 Couples, listen up!

-Pilsner or wine in hand, soak in the panoramic views of the Prague Castle and Grand Priory Mill, and appreciate the medieval houses along the banks.
+Pilsner or wine in hand, soak in the panoramic views of Prague Castle and Grand Priory Mill and appreciate the medieval houses along the banks.

-29 – Scoot around town with a Segway tour
+28 – Scoot around town with a segway tour

 Quickly becoming one of the most popular things to do in Prague for anyone who prefers not to walk too much on those rocky cobblestones, Segway tours combine some of the most sought-after landmarks — like Petrin lookout, the Embassy Area, and Prague Castle — with the family-friendly fun of gliding on two wheels.